 Since your best letters will come from those who know you well, make an effort to get to know your professors well.
 Review the guide on cultivating relationships with faculty.
 A few ways you can do this are to be involved in discussions in class, select upper level small size classes where you can have more meaningful interactions with the professor, take more than one class with the same professor, regularly attend office hours, volunteer for Bio199 lab research with the professor, or take on optional projects under the professor’s supervision.
 Additionally, you should provide your letter writer with ample information about you.
 This way, you will get a letter that includes concrete details about you instead of a letter that contains only your grade, which is of limited value to admissions committees.

 The letter writer should make it clear how they know you and how well and over what period of time.
 The writer should be as specific as possible about your relevant academic competencies and personal attributes.
-The letter writer is usually instructed to put you in perspective with other students they have recommended in the past, such as, “I have taught at UCI for X years and during that time have recommended X# for grad school.
+The letter writer is usually instructed to put you in perspective with other students they have recommended in the past, such as, “I have taught at UC Irvine for X years and during that time have recommended X# for grad school.
 I put this student in the top X percent.”
 The more detailed a letter, the more it reflects the writer’s direct knowledge of your work and potential and the more credible it will appear to members of the admissions committee.

 If you ask a faculty member to write you a letter, they may not feel comfortable saying “no” even if they don’t feel able to write a strong endorsement.
 Plan ahead, don’t press them, and be sure to give them another option.
 Rather than asking if they’d write you a letter, you can ask if they feel they know you and your work well enough to write a very strong letter.
 This allows them a graceful out and saves you from having a letter with faint praise or a letter without substance.